zackiles/cursor-config/README.md

 This rule specifies coding style guidelines for JavaScript and TypeScript files.
 It triggers for any code generation or modification within `.js` or `.ts` files, promoting best practices in naming, syntax, and documentation.

 #### `with-deno.md`
-**Trigger: Manual**
+**Trigger: Semi-Manual**
 Adds a bunch of great context specifcally for Deno 2 to help better leverage the best practices and latest it has to offer straight from the Deno documentation.
+Will only trigger if specified manually OR if a deno.json/deno.jsonc was added to the context.

 #### `running-tests.mdc`
 **Trigger: Manual**